tsnl/broccoli/doc/design/OVERVIEW.md

 - Monsters to hunt
   - Monsters are very smart: they will try to interfere with resource gathering to their benefit. <br/>
     E.g. a monster may intercept a train of resources to eat the resources and gain a buff.
+  - Occasionally, legendary monsters will appear, prompting the player to focus on this confrontation.